PlatinumPlat/Desert-Dunes/README.md

 # 🏜 Desert Dunes
-Desert Dunes is a simple 2D platformer by Sophia created using Godot! (and submitted to the YSWS Jumpstart)
+Desert Dunes is a simple 2D platformer by Sophia created using Godot!

 # 🎯 Aim of the game:
 [You are Stuart, the player]